 The Emergency Management Forum has hosted two webinars on NFPA 1600 with Technical Committee Chair, Donald L. Schmidt, ARM, CBCP, CBCLA, CEM as the presenter.
 The first presentation and interactive discussion was held on February 25, 2009.
 It discussed the 2010 edition of NFPA 1600.
 A second forum was held on March 28, 2012 to review the 2013 edition.
 Webinars are available for viewing and listening from the Emergency Management Forum's website.

 Links to download NFPA 1600, view prior editions, purchase the handbook, or inquire about NFPA 1600 professional development training can be found in the sidebar at the top right of this page.
 In addition, multiple presentations discussing NFPA 1600 can be found on our "news" page.

-Click here to download a 7 page self-assessment tool based on the 2007 edition of NFPA 1600.
-Use it to evaluate your emergency management and business continuity program.
-This is not an "official" checklist, but it is more detailed than the checklist within NFPA 1600-2007.
-The checklist within NFPA 1600 is limited to text from the standard and Annex A.
+Download our self-assessment checklist based on NFPA 1600-2013.
+Use the checklist to evaluate your emergency management and business continuity program.
+This is not an "official" checklist, and it was not prepared in conjunction with NFPA.
+However, it provides more guidance than the checklist within NFPA 1600, which is limited to text from the body of the standard and Annex A. [2007 edition checklist]

 Formal interpretations of NFPA 1600 must be submitted to NFPA in accordance with its rules.
 Questions about NFPA 1600 can be submitted to NFPA's Standards Administration.
 If you need assistance with the evaluation, development, or implementation of your emergency management and business continuity program, please contact click here.